zold-io/zold/README.md

 500;2017-07-19T22:18:43Z;83886080;0123456789abcdef;-
 ```

-The client pushes both wallets to a node:
+The user pushes both wallets:

 ```
 zold push
 ```

-The node receives both wallets
+The client picks a random uplink and sends both wallets to it.
+The uplink
+responds with a confirmation.
+The client picks the next random node and sends
+both wallets to it too.
+The client goes from node to node until the
+summary score is above _X_.

+A node, when its score is changed, announces itself to all root nodes and
+other nodes known to them.

 ## License (MIT)